byerlikaya/Basic.CacheManager/README.md

 # Basic.CacheManager
-.NET Core library that simplifies Redis and MemoryCache usage.
+.NET library that simplifies Redis and MemoryCache usage.